Mary L. Chang

-- Hard Working Class Heroes 2016, the premier emerging music conference in Ireland, and
+- Hard Working Class Heroes 2016, the premier emerging music conference in Ireland (photos here)

-I was one of the first music journalists to write about the 1975 (Manchester, England), the Crookes (Sheffield, England), Dutch Uncles (Marple, Manchester, England), (the) Falls (Darwin, Australia), Glass Animals (Oxford, England), the Joy Formidable (North Wales), Kodaline (Dublin, Ireland), Two Door Cinema Club (Bangor, Northern Ireland), and We Were Promised Jetpacks (Edinburgh, Scotland), just to name a handful of now high-profile and highly sought after bands.
+I was one of the first music journalists to write about the 1975 (Manchester, England), Dutch Uncles (Marple, Manchester, England), Glass Animals (Oxford, England), the Joy Formidable (North Wales), Kodaline (Dublin, Ireland), Two Door Cinema Club (Bangor, Northern Ireland), and We Were Promised Jetpacks (Edinburgh, Scotland), just to name a handful of now high-profile and highly sought after bands.

 I used to write for Click Music (2010) before writing for UK print and online magazine This is Fake DIY (now DIY Mag) exclusively (2010-2012), and for American music Web site PopWreckoning (2009-2011) before it went on hiatus.
-On this strength of all these works, I went to the 40th anniversary of Roskilde Festival in summer 2010, where I acted as an official blogger (see the gigs page for links to the related writings for There Goes the Fear and This is Fake DIY).
 I was also a contributor to CALMzine, the magazine of UK anti-suicide organisation Campaign Against Living Miserably (CALM).